shashasana/DETAILED-CASE-STUDY-Cyclistic-Bike-Share-Analysis/README.md

 * Replace quick heuristics with domain-specific logic as needed.
 * Add unit tests for `clean.py` functions.
 * Add an exploratory notebook in `notebooks/` to visualize intermediate steps.

----

-If you want, I can also create these files directly in the repo for you (one-shot), or produce a ready-to-upload ZIP — tell me which and I’ll scaffold it.